spirobel/discord-rolesync/README.md

 ### setup discord login

 you also need to setup discord login in your disource instance.
 This requires putting your discordapp clientid and your client secret in the respective settings in the discourse admin panel.
 The discourse admin panel will provide you with a link on how to create your discordapp if you search for the discord settings.
+You can also follow this guide: https://meta.discourse.org/t/configuring-discord-login-for-discourse/127129

 ### authorize your bot to access your discord server